Internet-Draft | CoAP pubsub | March 2025 |

 Request: Header: GET (Code=0.01) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Observe: 0 Response: Header: Content (Code=2.05) Content-Format: 110 Observe: 10001 Max-Age: 15 Payload: { "n": "urn:dev:os:32473-123456", "u": "Cel", "t": 1696341182, "v": 19.87 } Response: Header: Content (Code=2.05) Content-Format: 110 Observe: 10002 Max-Age: 15 Payload: { "n": "urn:dev:os:32473-123456", "u": "Cel", "t": 1696340184, "v": 21.87 }¶

-A CoAP client can unsubscribe simply by cancelling the observation as described in Section 3.6 of [RFC7641].
+A CoAP client can unsubscribe simply by canceling the observation as described in Section 3.6 of [RFC7641].
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.
-Also on Section 3.6 of [RFC7641] the client can simply "forget" the observation and the broker will remove it from the list of observers after the next notification.¶
+Also on Section 3.6 of [RFC7641], the client can simply "forget" the observation.
+Consequently, upon receiving the next notification, the client replies with a CoAP Reset message, which results in the broker removing the client from the list of observers.¶

-As per [RFC7641] a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.¶
+As per [RFC7641], a server transmits notifications mostly as non-confirmable messages, but it sends a notification as a confirmable message instead of a non-confirmable message at least every 24 hours.¶

-This value can be modified at the broker by the administrator of a topic by modifying the parameter "observer-check" on Section 2.2.
+This value can be modified at the broker by the administrator of a topic by modifying the topic property "observer-check" (see Section 2.2).
 This would allow changing the rate at which different implementations verify that a subscriber is still interested in observing a topic-data resource.¶

-A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data URI.¶
+A publisher can delete a topic-data resource by making a CoAP DELETE request on the topic-data resource (which is hosted at the "topic-data" URI).¶

 On success, the broker returns a 2.02 (Deleted) response.¶